-My family and I have been on a green journey since 2006.
+My family and I have been working on this since 2006.
 I think most people assume I was “born green.”
 The truth is that, before 2006, I did favor organic food and I did recycle … and I think that was about it.
 Once we made the decision to reduce our carbon footprint, we executed changes over many years.
 I truly believe it takes baby steps to go green and that you have to challenge yourself over years because few people can carry out drastic changes right away.

 For over 11 years, we have been taking measures toward a more sustainable life, and 3 years ago we took the leap and went zero waste.
 I still feel there is room for more improvement, but there are days when I just want to throw in the towel and give up.
 And then I’m reminded of why I do this — my kids — so they will have a planet to live on and to make sure they grow up as healthy as possible.

 The question is this: What changes have we made to reduce our carbon footprint and to live a more green life?

 Printing on 100% recycled and bleach free paper

 Removed our lawn

 Making coffee to go

 Recycling water for the garden